AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

     flag = ocp.optimize_solve()       # Calls optimize, then calls solve IF optimize fails to converge

-The returned convergence flags are enumerator types defined in :code:`ast.Solvers.ConvergenceFlags`, their meanings and integer values are given in the table below.
-Should you need to use the flags in your code, it is recommended to compare flags their enumerator rather than integer values as shown below, in case that we add more flags in the future.
+The returned convergence flags are enumerator types defined in :code:`ast.Solvers.ConvergenceFlags`, and their meanings and integer values are given in the table below.
+Should you need to use the flags in your code, it is recommended to compare flags to their enumerator rather than integer values as shown below, in case that we add more flags in the future.

 .. code-block:: python